getredash/website/onpremise/maintenance/ongoing-maintenance-and-basic-operations.md

 ## Configuration and Logs

-The supervisor config can be found in `/opt/redash/supervisord/supervisord.conf`.

-New Redash images install Supervisor with a system package whose configuration can be found in `/etc/supervisor/conf.d/redash.conf`.
+The supervisor config can be found in: `/etc/supervisor/conf.d/redash.conf` if you're using the new images that install Supervisor with a system packages.
+Otherwise, you can find it at `/opt/redash/supervisord/supervisord.conf`.

 There, you can see the names of Redash's processes (`redash_celery`, `redash_server` and `redash_celery_scheduled`), as well as the location of their logs.